Hoyg/azuredevopslabs/labs/vstsextend/releasegates/readme.md

    ![VSTS Demo Generator](images/enable_gates.png)

 1. Add yourself as an **Approver** and by default, user requesting a release or deployment should not approve.
-However for the purpose of this lab, uncheck this condition.
+However for the purpose of this lab, **uncheck** this condition.

    ![add_approver](images/add_approver.png)
 1. Add **Query Work Items** to the Gates.

    ![querywi](images/querywi.png)

-1. Select **Bugs** under Query.
+1. Select **Bugs** under **Shared Queries** in the Query field.
 As maximum threshold is set to "0", if this query returns any active bug work Item, the release gate will fail.

    ![qwi](images/qwi.png)